Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 • Set the placement of the migrated contents, lay out the architecture, and map the incoming traffic page by page.

-• If your site serves multiple geography in multiple languages, ensure that the search engines will understand them too.
+• If your site serves multiple geographies in multiple languages, ensure that the search engines will understand them, too.

 • Optimize your website’s speed and plan how to achieve a new website that’s blazing fast.